Cyber security is emerging as one of Australia’s most promising growth sectors

 To seize the extensive opportunity, Australia needs to act urgently

-Several hurdles are making it difficult for Australia to fully exploit existing advantages and develop a sizeable world-class cyber security sector.
-To harness the enormous opportunity in cyber, Australia must address the skills shortage, focus efforts in research and development, improve the environment for incubating startups, and work to enhance access to global markets.
-Australian industry more broadly must reach a state where all businesses demonstrate sophisticated, robust and resilient cyber security culture.
-This will require a shift in mindset for decision makers within these businesses, as well as across the entire spectrum of employees and suppliers.
-More organisations will identify the value in investing in and supporting cyber capability when they view cyber security as about more than reducing risk, and understand its role underpinning economic growth.
+Several hurdles are making it difficult for Australia to fully harness existing advantages and develop a sizeable world-class cyber security sector.
+To capitalise on the enormous opportunity in cyber, Australia must address its skills shortage, focus efforts in research and development, improve the environment for startups, enhance access to global markets, and robustly measure the growth of the sector and its impacts on the broader economy.
+The Australian economy needs to nurture a sophisticated and resilient cyber security culture.
+This requires a shift in mindset for decision makers within businesses as well as across the entire spectrum of employees, suppliers, and policymakers.
+More organisations will identify the value in investing in and supporting cyber capability when they recognise cyber security extending beyond risk mitigation and understand its role in driving economic growth.

 Tackling the cyber security skills shortage

-New research, undertaken exclusively for this updated Sector Competitiveness Plan, draws on a range of job market data showing that the skills shortage in Australia’s cyber security sector is more severe than initially estimated and is already producing real economic costs.
+New research, undertaken exclusively for this (2019) updated Sector Competitiveness Plan, draws on a range of job market data, showing that the skills shortage in Australia’s cyber security sector is more severe than initially estimated and is already producing real economic costs.

-Australia may need almost 18,000 additional cyber security workers by 2026 for sector to harnesses its full growth potential.
+Australia may need almost 17,000 additional cyber security workers by 2026 for the sector to harness its full growth potential.
 The workforce shortfall has significant economic consequences.
 In 2017, the domestic cyber security sector is estimated to have forfeited up to $405 million in revenue, which companies could have generated if they had been able to find enough cyber security workers to fill existing vacancies.

 The good news is education providers have sprung into action over the past year to cater for the growing demand for cyber security talent in Australia.
 Approximately half of all universities in Australia are now offering cyber security as a specific degree or as a major in IT or computer science degrees.
 The vocational education and training sector is increasing its emphasis on cyber security education.
 Leading TAFEs around the country joined forces in late 2017, coordinated by AustCyber, to play a greater role in providing nationally consistent cyber security training.